What happens when I refer a patient?

 - Assign a volunteer

 Staff will arrange for a volunteer to call the woman during our Resource Centre hours.
 Note that we do not, generally, match women with volunteers who have exactly the same diagnosis or experiences.
-However, all our volunteers have had their own experience of a gynaecological or breast cancer diagnosis, so will understand many of the feelings and challenges your patient is facing.
+However, all our volunteers have had their own experience of a cancer diagnosis, so will understand many of the feelings and challenges your patient is facing.

 - Call your patient